-One of our current projects is performing an engine swap for a local resident on his car.
-A local automobile recycling A local automonie recycling company donated an engine to our program to aid in this project.
-This project is proving not only to provide handson challenges, but also indepth diagnostic challenges as we have to reprogram the vehicle's computer system we have to reprogram the vehicle's computer system and relearn sensors.
+is performing an engine swap for a local resident on his car.
+A local automobile recycling A local automobile recycling company donated an engine to our program to aid in this project.
+This project is prov-ing not only to provide hands-on challenges, but also in-depth diagnostic challenges as we have to reprogram the vehicle's computer system vehicle's computer system and relearn sensors.
 Our goal is to see the car drive out of the shop by the end of the month.

 The high school CTE The high school CTE department, along with many community partners have provided me with a very warm welcome to my new position.
-I am grateful for this opportunity and I am striving to provide my students with a relevant and challenging educational experience experience
+I am grateful for this opportunity and I am striving to provide my stu-dents with a relevant and challenging educational experience experience options for my students.
+My capstone Automotive Tech 2 course offers students both high school credit, and col-lege credit at NTC high school credit, and cou- lege credit at NTC (Northcentral Technical College.)
+Recently, I part-nered with UTI (Universal Technical Institute) and stu-dents in Automotive Toch 2.